Tesco criticised for Dartford redevelopment delay

 A council has urged a supermarket to speed up its plans to redevelop a neglected street months after planning was approved.

 Tesco gained permission to build a store and 200 flats in Lowfield Street, Dartford, in November 2011.

 It has been criticised by Dartford Borough Council for not starting construction.

 The supermarket said it was still committed to the project and would be a submitting a revised application.

-A previous Tesco scheme for the road, which has many boarded up properties, was rejected following an inquiry in 2005.'New promises'
+A previous Tesco scheme for the road, which has many boarded up properties, was rejected following an inquiry in 2005.

 Council leader Jeremy Kite said the council is exasperated at the lack of action from the company.